Doctor of Philosophy (Theological Studies) Program

 Admission to the PhD/THS program does not guarantee acceptance into candidacy for the degree.
 A student will be certified as a candidate for the degree only after:

-- successful completion of a minimum of 54 hours of courses (including all doctoral seminars and the approved education and research methods courses) with a grade of “B-” or higher in each
+- Successful completion of a minimum of 44 units (including all doctoral seminars and the approved education and research methods courses) with a grade of “B-” or higher in each.

-- successful completion of the minimum residency requirement of four semesters, which includes two consecutive semesters of full-time (minimum of 9 hours) course work.
+- Successful completion of the minimum residency requirement of four semesters, which includes two consecutive semesters of full-time (minimum of 9 units) course work.

 Students must receive candidacy before registering for the first dissertation research course.